rafathasan/raspi-mpi-cluster/README.md

 Set shared folder on NFS Server
 > $ echo "/home/pi/shared nfs 192.168.0.100(rw, sync, no_root_squash,no_subtree_check)" >> /etc/exports

-Create a List of Static IPs of Nodes -> ~/nodes.txt
+Create a List of IPs of Nodes -> ~/nodes.txt
 ```
 192.168.0.100
 192.168.0.101